bradley/Blotter/README.md

 ```

-## Making Changes
+## Making Changes / Custom Builds

 Firstly, install Blotter's build dependencies (OSX):

 ```
-$ npm install grunt
+$ cd ~/path/to/blotter
 $ npm install
 ```

-The blotter.js and blotter.min.js files are built from source files in the src directory.
-Do not edit blotter.js directly.
-Instead, edit the source files, and then run the following build the generated files:
+The `blotter.js`, `blotter.clean.js`, and `blotter.min.js` files are built from source files in the `/src` directory.
+Do not edit these files directly.
+Instead, edit the source files within the `/src` directory and then run the following to build the generated files:

 ```
 $ grunt
 ```

+You will the updated build files at `/build/blotter.js`, `/build/blotter.clean.js`, and `/build/blotter.min.js`.